 Risk aversion.
 The coefficient of relative risk aversion γ is equal to 5, a standard value in finance.
 Higher values imply larger precautionary savings and a lower risk-free rate.
 Given the set of internally calibrated parameters, this value provides the best fit of the model with the data.
-It is lower than in Favilukis et al. (2017), who also analyze a general equilibrium model with stochastic borrowing constraints with a risk aversion of 8.
+It is lower than in Favilukis, Ludvigson, and Van Nieuwerburgh (2017), who also analyze a general equilibrium model with high and low borrowing constraints.

 Borrowing constraints: idiosyncratic component.
-To calibrate the distribution of household debt by income given the aggregate component of borrowing constraints, I map the income distribution in the model by constructing the corresponding productivity groups in the data.
-12 In equilibrium, 6.25% of households are in the lowest productivity group with θ_1 , 25% are with θ_2 , 37.5% with θ_3 , 25% with θ_4 , and 6.25% in the highest productivity group with θ_5 .
+To calibrate the distribution of household debt by income given the aggregate component of borrowing constraints, I map the income distribution in the model by constructing the corresponding productivity groups in the data (see, e.g., Jappelli (1990)).
+In equilibrium, 6.25% of households are in the lowest productivity group with θ_1 , 25% are with θ_2 , 37.5% with θ_3 , 25% with θ_4 , and 6.25% in the highest productivity group with θ_5 .